-142 Haviland, page 173.
+&lt;sup>142 Haviland, page 173.

-for the Dobe Bushmen), "Eskimo", "Inuit" (another name for Eskimos), "Mbuti", "Tasma-nian", "Australian", and "Aborigine" (the Siriono are not listed in the index), you will find no mention of wife-beating, forced marriage, forced sexual intercourse, or any of the other indications of male dominance that I've cited above.
+such societies, but claims that "status differences by themselves do not imply any necessary inequality", and that in "traditional foodforaging societies, nothing necessitated special deference of women to men."143 If you check the pages listed in Haviland's index for the entries "Bushmen", "Ju/'hoansi" (another name for the Dobe Bushmen), "Eskimo", "Inuit" (another name for Eskimos), "Mbuti", "Tasma-nian", "Australian", and "Aborigine" (the Siriono are not listed in the index), you will find no mention of wife-beating, forced marriage, forced sexual intercourse, or any of the other indications of male dominance that I've cited above.
 Haviland does not deny that these things occurred.
-He does not claim, for example, that Turnbull merely invented his stories of wife-beating among the Mbuti, or that such-and-such evidence shows that Australian Aboriginal women were not subjected to involuntary sex before the arrival of Europeans.
+He does not claim, for example, that Turnbull merely invented his stories of wife-beating among the Mbuti, or that suchand-such evidence shows that Australian Aboriginal women were not subjected to involuntary sex before the arrival of Europeans.
 He simply ignores these issues, as if they didn't exist.
 And it's not that Haviland isn't aware of the issues.
-For example, he quotes from A. P. Elkin's book, The Australian Aborigines, 144 an indication that he not only is familiar with the book but considers it a reliable source of information.
-Yet Elkin's book, which I cited earlier, provides ample evidence of Australian Aboriginal men's tyranny over their women145 - evidence that Haviland fails to mention.
+For example, he quotes from A. P. Elkin's book, The Australian Aborigines, an indication that he not only is familiar with the book but considers it a reliable source of information.
+Yet Elkin's book, which I cited earlier, provides ample evidence of Australian Aboriginal men's tyranny over their women - evidence that Haviland fails to mention.
 It's pretty clear what is going on: Equality of the sexes is a fundamental tenet of the mainstream ideology of modern society.
-As highly-socialized members of that society, politicallycorrect anthropologists believe in the principle of gender equality with something akin to religious conviction, and they feel a need to give us little moral lessons by holding up for our admiration examples of the gender equality that supposedly prevailed when the human race was in a pristine and unspoiled state.
+As highly-socialized members of that society, politically-correct anthropologists believe in the principle of gender equality with something akin to religious conviction, and they feel a need to give us little moral lessons by holding up for our admiration examples of the gender equality that supposedly prevailed when the human race was in a pristine and unspoiled state.
 This portrayal of primitive cultures is driven by the anthropologists' own need to reaffirm their faith, and has nothing to do with an honest search for truth.

-To take another example, I've written to John Zerzan four times inviting him to back up his claims about gender equality among huntergatherers.
-146 The answers he gave me were vague and evasive.
-147 I would
+To take another example, I've written to John Zerzan four times inviting him to back up his claims about gender equality among discipline.
+On the rare occasions when they did have a plan, some ambitious young man was sure to launch a premature attack."